iotoi-project/devguide/GoogleAssistant/DragonBoard410c/README.md

       The Google Assistant SDK package contains all the code required to get the Google Assistant running on the device, including the sample code.

-      Install the package's system dependencies:
+      Install the package's system dependencies.

       ```
       (env) linaro@linaro-alip:~$ sudo apt-get install portaudio19-dev libffi-dev libssl-dev